-☐ If the fire alarm has not gone on automatically, pull the nearest fire alarm and call the Fire Department (911). ☐ If you are the person who discovered the fire, extinguish it only if you can do so safely and quickly.
+\Box If the fire alarm has not gone on automatically, pull the nearest fire alarm and call the Fire Department (911).

-Use an appropriate fire extinguisher to control the fire only if you have had fire extinguisher training, the fire is confinable and your personal safety is not placed in jeopardy. ☐ If the fire is extinguished, call the Campus Director by dialing the main number given above from a campus phone or a private cellular phone.
-If the Fire Cannot be Extinguished ☐ Confine the fire by closing the nearest doors. ☐ If the fire alarm has not gone on automatically, pull the nearest fire alarm and call the Fire Department (911). \Box Call the Campus Director by dialing the main number above from a campus phone or a private cellular phone. ☐ Alert the Fire Warden and follow all instructions from the Fire Warden.
-For Occupants of the Building □ Follow all instructions given over the PA system and/or by the Fire Safety Director. □ Close the doors to your immediate area. ☐ EVACUATE the building via the nearest exit, only if instructed.
-Assist others in exiting the building. ☐ DO NOT use elevators (Main Campus). □ Avoid smoke filled areas.
-See evacuating, below. □ If you cannot escape, stay near the windows.
+\Box Call the Campus Director by dialing the main number above from a campus phone or a private cellular phone.

+\Box Alert the Fire Warden and follow all instructions from the Fire Warden.

+For Occupants of the Building

+\Box Follow all instructions given over the PA system and/or by the Fire Safety Director.

+\Box Close the doors to your immediate area.

+□ EVACUATE the building via the nearest exit, only if instructed.
+Assist others in exiting the building.

+\Box DO NOT use elevators.

+\Box Avoid smoke filled areas.
+See evacuating, below.

+\Box If you cannot escape, stay near the windows.
 Be calm and wait for rescue.

-For Persons Evacuating from the Immediate Area ☐ Assigned searchers on each floor with check all offices, classrooms, rest rooms, etc. to ensure all individuals present are evacuating. ☐ Feel any door from top to bottom with the back of your hand.
-If it is hot, DO NOT proceed; go back. ☐ If the door is cool, crouch low and open the door slowly.
-Close the door quickly if smoke is present so you do not inhale it. ☐ If no smoke is present, exit the building via the nearest stairwell or exit. ☐ If you encounter heavy smoke in a stairwell, go back and try another stairwell.
-Fire Safety Training/Education Fire safety and training efforts are an ongoing effort at Metropolitan Learning Institute. \Box All new students and new employees are given mandatory fire safety training in conjunction with other training during New Student Orientation or Employee Orientation Sessions, which are mandatory. ☐ The Metropolitan Learning Institute Campus Crime Report and Fire Drill Logs are made available to every employee and student in December of each year as well as being posted in each campus for public view.
+For Persons Evacuating from the Immediate Area

+□ Assigned searchers on each floor with check all offices, classrooms, rest rooms, etc. to ensure all individuals present are evacuating.

+\Box Feel any door from top to bottom with the back of your hand.
+If it is hot, DO NOT proceed; go back.

+\Box If the door is cool, crouch low and open the door slowly.
+Close the door quickly if smoke is present so you do not inhale it.

+\Box If no smoke is present, exit the building via the nearest stairwell or exit.

+□ If you encounter heavy smoke in a stairwell, go back and try another stairwell.

+Fire Safety Training/Education

+Fire safety and training efforts are an ongoing effort at Metropolitan Learning Institute.

+□ All new students and new employees are given mandatory fire safety training in conjunction with other training during New Student Orientation or Employee Orientation Sessions, which are mandatory.

+□ The Metropolitan Learning Institute Campus Crime Report and Fire Drill Logs are made available to every employee and student in December of each year as well as being posted in each campus for public view.